kubevirt/user-guide/workloads/virtual-machines/creation.md

 ## API Overview

-With the installation of KubeVirt, new types are added to the Kubernetes API to managed Virtual Machines.
+With the installation of KubeVirt, new types are added to the Kubernetes API to manage Virtual Machines.

 You can interact with the new resources \(via `kubectl`\) as you would with any other API resource.